 • If two pages compete, merge and redirect the weaker page.

-Step 4: Core 50 Service × Area Pages That Convert
+Step 4: Core Service × Area Pages Built for Clarity and Leads

 The “Core 50” approach

 Service × Area pages can work, but only when they are genuinely helpful and not mass-produced clones.
 If you plan to create many similar pages, you must add real value and proof.
-Google’s guidance on generative AI content explicitly warns that generating many pages without adding value may violate scaled content abuse policies.
-See Guidance on using generative AI content.
+Google’s guidance warns that generating many pages without adding value for users may violate scaled content abuse policies.

 Choose the first batch based on commercial intent